Jackc11/c_balancer/README.md

 # c_balancer

-A blazingly fast load balancer written in C without any heap allocation
+<strong>A blazingly fast load balancer written in C without any heap allocation</strong>
+<strong>This project is work in progress.
+Purpose of this is to learn optimization and a challenge to write C code without any heap allocation</strong>

 # How to build it
 To build this balancer use this commands